 The School District entered into a contract with the Northeast Georgia Regional Educational Service Agency, dated June 1, 2006, for the issuance of revenue bonds to provide funds for the construction and subsequent lease of the Rutland Center.
-Under the terms of the agreement, the School District will make annual payments through July 15, 2020.
 Under the terms of the contract, the Northeast Georgia Regional Educational Service Agency issued \$475,332.97 in revenue bonds on behalf of the School District.
 The obligation of the School District is absolute and unconditional so long as any of the bonds remain outstanding.
 Under the contract, the School District will exercise its power of taxation to the extent necessary to pay the amounts required to be paid by the contract.